pneumatics/videos/README.md

-# videos
-Descriptions and related information for published videos
+This repository contains information related to videos published on Youtube channel pneumatics.
+Descriptions and related information are included in files corresponding to the video title.